paser-group/continuous-secsoft/fall25-ssp/e2-summary/README.md

 ## Steps

-Prompt ChatGPT with `You are an efficient summarizer.
+Prompt Gemini with `You are an efficient summarizer.
 Please summarize the attached document in 25 concise bullet points. ` for the following document: `Kubernetes-Req`

 ### Tasks For You To Complete

-- Repeat the above-mentioned process for Gemini and Claude for the following:
+- Repeat the above-mentioned process for ChatGPT for the following:
   - `IPS-Req`
   - `NIST-Req`
   - `PCI-Req`

 ## Deliverables

-- Output generated from Gemini and Claude in a text file for the three documents and for the two generative AI tools [Total 6 combinations]
+- Output generated from ChatGPT in a text file for the three documents and for the two generative AI tools [Total 6 combinations]

 ## Due